-In Denmark we did something similar from the thirties and onwards just without giving out a box like the Finnish.
-Special nurses were educated to visit all homes just after the baby was born in order to support breastfeeding and healthy living and in safe surroundings.
+In Denmark, we did something similar from the thirties and onwards just without giving out a box like the Finnish.
+Nurses specialised on children were educated to visit all homes just after the baby was born to support breastfeeding and healthy living and in safe surroundings.
 A kind of schooling for parents in their own homes.
-Non of the visits were compulsory, but as it became so accepted very few ever declined the offer.
-Included was an amount of prenatal check-ups at the family doctor and the midwife preparing for the birth.
+None of the visits was compulsory, but as it became so accepted very few ever declined the offer.
+Included was some prenatal check-ups at the family doctor and the midwife preparing for the birth.

-It is all free for every body.
-I was employed doing this wonderful job for more than thirty years.
+It is all free for everybody.
+I enjoyed doing this job for more than thirty years.

 In an exhibition on circulation here in Scandinavia called “The century of the child” these pictures can be seen.
 It describes how things began to be created for children in a new scale as the death rate went down and families could start to expect their children to LIVE!

 If you would like to read a blog post from a Finnish mother who really appreciates the box, it’s here.